danie1cohen/deployable_sql/README.md

 manage permissions automatically, but store the permissions as scripts and run them manually as needed.

-Then, you can start syncing away with `deploy.py sync -all`
+Then, you can start syncing away with `deploy.py --all`

 ## Permissions

-Either provide permissions to the sync command at runtime, or create environment variables and use the `deploy.py auto` settings.
-Environment variables should
+Either provide credentials to the command at runtime, or create environment variables, as described below, or create a `.deploy_sql.yml` file in your home directory.

-be:
+Environment variables should be:

 * DEPLOYABLE_USR
 * DEPLOYABLE_PWD
 * DEPLOYABLE_HOST
 * DEPLOYABLE_DB

+Or create a the yaml config like so:

+    --- # .deploy_sql.yml

+    usr: yourname
+    pwd: yourpass
+    host: yourhost
+    db: yourdb